The World of Llowellen: Play-by-forum & Roll20 Virtual Tabletop.

 If you are playing anything else you should use the Point Buy System found in your DMG.
 How many points you have to spend at 1st level depends on which Age you are playing in (because mankind was never tougher, faster or smarter than in the good old days before we all got lazy and fat behind our modern technology): if you’re playing in the First Age you can spend 52 points; in the Second Age, 46 points; in the Third Age, 40 points; and in the Fourth Age, 34 points.

 4. Race and Nationality: The next stage of Character Creation is to select the character’s race and nationality.
-The GM should already have adjudicated the nature of the campaign (see Step 1) and this will determine the options that are open to the player.
-The GM should be equipped to help the players if they are unsure whether a particular race would be appropriate to the campaign.
+The GM should already have adjudicated the nature of the campaign (see Step 1, above) and this will determine the options that are open to the player.
+The GM should be able to help the players if they are unsure whether a particular race would be appropriate to the campaign.

 A character may be of any race that is native to the continent on which the campaign will begin.
 They may also be of any race that could realistically have traveled there from another land.